logzio/logz-docs/_source/logzio_collections/_security-sources/auth0.md

 ##### Configure the optional parameters

-If required, configure the required parameters as follows:
+If required, configure the optional parameters as follows:

    * Enter the required schedule value into the **Schedule** field.
 This is the frequency with which logs should be exported.
 This can be customized after creation.
    * Enter the required batch size value into the **Batch size** field.
 This is the number of logs to be sent per batch.
 Maximum is `100`.
 Logs are batched before sending, and multiple batches are sent each time the extension runs.